Median strip

-The median strip, central reservation, roadway median, or traffic median is the reserved area that separates opposing lanes of traffic on divided roadways such as divided highways, dual carriageways, freeways, and motorways.
+A median strip, central reservation, roadway median, or traffic median is the reserved area that separates opposing lanes of traffic on divided roadways such as divided highways, dual carriageways, freeways, and motorways.
 The term also applies to divided roadways other than highways, including some major streets in urban or suburban areas.
 The reserved area may simply be paved, but commonly it is adapted to other functions; for example, it may accommodate decorative landscaping, trees, a median barrier, or railway, rapid transit, light rail, or streetcar lines.

 Regional terminology

 There is no international English standard for the term.
 Median, median strip, and median divider island are common in North American and Antipodean English.
-Variants in North American English include regional terms such as neutral ground in New Orleans usage.
+Variants in North American English include regional terms such as neutral ground in New Orleans usage or boulevard in Vancouver, British Columbia.